 If you need to know how to cook frozen meat in a pressure cooker, we have information on that.
 NO, you aren’t the only forgetful one. 😉

 We have few tips on how to make the best pressure cooker beef ever.
 I suggest you follow them for this cut, a Ninja Foodi tri tip, and any other thick piece.
 The first one has to do with the way you release the steam, that is key!

 If you want to use the best I suggest a top round roast like this one.
 It is a bit more expensive than others but packs in a bunch of flavor, lean, and shreds nicely if you want to do that.

-It has a richer flavor than if you were to choose a cheaper variety.
+Like I said, this cut has a richer flavor than if you were to choose a cheaper variety.
 You can use a bottom round roast too if that is all your butcher has on hand.
 Chuck roast has more marbeling so take your pick.